dropbox/fast_rsync/README.md

 pure Rust, using SIMD operations where available.
 Note that only the legacy MD4 format is supported, not BLAKE2.

-Rust nightly is currently required because of [packed\_simd](https://github.com/rust-lang/packed_simd).
-Only x86 and x86-64 architectures are currently supported.
+Only x86 and x86-64 architectures are currently supported for SIMD.

 ## The rsync algorithm
 This crate offers three major APIs: